svjack/ConsisID/README.md

 ## 📣 News

 * ⏳⏳⏳ Release the full codes & datasets &  weights.
-* ⏳⏳⏳ Integrate into Diffusers, ComfyUI, Replicate and Jupter-notebook.
+* ⏳⏳⏳ Integrate into Diffusers, ComfyUI, Replicate and Jupter-Notebook.
+* `[2024.11.27]`  🔥 Due to policy restrictions, we only open-source part of the dataset.
+You can download it by clicking [here](https://huggingface.co/datasets/BestWishYsh/ConsisID-preview-Data).
+And we will release the data processing code in the next few days.
-* `[2024.11.27]`  🔥 We release the arXiv paper for ConsisID, and you can click [here](https://arxiv.org/abs/2411.17440) to see more details.
+* `[2024.11.26]`  🔥 We release the arXiv paper for ConsisID, and you can click [here](https://arxiv.org/abs/2411.17440) to see more details.
 * `[2024.11.22]`  🔥 **All codes & datasets** are coming soon!
 Stay tuned 👀!

 ## 😍 Gallery